N.E.IL – Look Where We’ve Been

 The North Eastern Historical Council was organized to assist members in the following endeavors:

 N.E.IL was chartered with 25 members.
-Active membership today totals 34 museums and associate members.
+Memberships are available to museums and associate members.
 The focus remains learning from each other.
 In addition to a structured quarterly program of interest to members, one of the highlights of membership remains getting together with people doing the same thing you do and swapping stories and ideas.
-Since the quarterly meetings are held in different museums an added benefit is the opportunity to see what others are doing at their museums.
+Since the quarterly meetings are held in different museums, an added benefit is the opportunity to see what others are doing at their museums.